-The Frank E. Ratliff Fellowship in Classical Antiquity provides up to $31,000 in stipend and in-state fees and tuition to graduate students who demonstrate a high level of academic distinction within the College of Letters and Science at the University of California, Berkeley.
+The Frank E. Ratliff Fellowship in Classical Antiquity provides up to $31,000 in stipend and in-state tuition and fees to graduate students who demonstrate a high level of academic distinction within the College of Letters and Science at the University of California, Berkeley.

 The fellowship will support outstanding Ph.D. candidates whose work focuses on Classical antiquity, in particular Greek literature and archaeology.
 All applicants are required to have passed their oral exams.